zydou/arti/CONTRIBUTING.md

 that label means that we think (or thought) they might be a good place to start out.

 When you see "TODO" and "FIXME" in the code, you should approach with caution.
-Often a programmer will write a note like that when their head is very full.
-The thing that the TODO suggests ought to be done may be a bad idea, or very difficult.
-Usually the first thing to do with an in-code TODO is research and double-checking, and then making a judgement about what should be done.
+When a developer writes a note like this instead of just doing the task, it's usually because it's unclear the best way to do that task, or whether it actually ought to be done at all.
 Often if a TODO looks juicy, the best next step is to file a ticket with your findings and a more concrete proposal.